shmsw25/qa-hard-em/README.md

 - [BERT][bert-model-link]: BERT Base Uncased in PyTorch
 - [Preprocessed Data][preprocessed-data-link]: Preprocessed open-domain QA datasets with paragraphs retrieved through TF-IDF and BM25 (details below).
 - [Data][data-link]: Original data before preprocessing, which contains `id`, `question` and `answers` only (details below).
-This is not required for running the model, but just in case you need data before preprocessing.
+This is not required for running the model, but just in case you want data before preprocessing.

 Then, you can do
 ```
 # NQ
 ./run.sh nq first-only
 ./run.sh nq mml
-./run.sh nq hard-em 4000
+./run.sh nq hard-em 8000
 # TriviaQA
 ./run.sh triviaqa first-only
 ./run.sh triviaqa mml